Best Instagram spots in Istanbul, Turkey

 06. The nostalgic tram lines

 Istanbul has 2 nostalgic tram routes: one for the European side (Taksim-Tünel Nostalgia Tramway or T2 line) and one for the Asian one (Kadıköy-Moda Nostalgia Tramway or T3 line).
-Taking the old tram is a great way to see the city and get some great photos.
-Besides, the carriages are extremely instagrammable by themselves.
+Taking the old tram is a great way to see the city and get the best photos for your Instagram account.
+Besides, the carriages are extremely pretty by themselves.

 From where to board the tram: You can board at any of its stations, but Taksim might be the better option for the European side route.